sudo-vaibhav/stc-hack-portal-backend/readme.md

 1. **Show User**
 ----
   Returns data regarding the profile of a user,i.e,

   - _id
   - name
   - email
   - college
   - expectedGraduation
   - bio
   - skills (an array of skills the user has)
-  - githubLink,
+  - githubLink
-  - stackOverflowLink,
+  - stackOverflowLink
-  - externalLink.
+  - externalLink
   - teams (an array of teams the user is a part of)
+  - invites ( an array of invites the user has recieved)

 * **URL**

-  /users/getprofile
+  /users/getuserprofile

 * **Method:**